GauravBawa3/BulldozerPricePrediction/README.md

 4. Seaborn
 5. scikit-learn

-You will also need to have software installed to run and execute a Jupyter Noteboo
+You will also need to have software installed to run and execute a Jupyter Notebook